BMTH are the latest headliner-curators for AEG's Victoria Park festival, joining Chemical Brothers, Bon Iver and Christine and the Queens

 The latest industry news to your inbox.

-Bring Me The Horizon have announced plans to curate a four-day festival in Malta next year.
+British rock band Bring Me The Horizon have announced their own one-day festival in Japan later this year.

 Get more stories like this in your inbox by signing up for IQ Index, IQ’s free email digest of essential live music industry news.